GMOD/dash_jbrowse/DOCUMENTATION.md

 [jbrowse.org](https://jbrowse.org/).

 ## Resources
+* More infromation about `Dash` can be found in this [post](https://medium.com/plotly/dash-is-react-for-python-r-and-julia-c75822d1cc24)
 * Examples of the `dash_jbrowse` component can be found in the [usage.py](usage.py), and [browser.py](./examples/browser.py)
 * [JBrowse React Linear Genome View](https://jbrowse.org/storybook/lgv/main/) - documentation and examples of the React LGV component.
 * [Config Guide](https://jbrowse.org/jb2/docs/config_guide/) - a guide to configuring assemblies, tracks, text searching and more.